Stomach Cancer (cont.)

 - The more advanced or higher the cancer stage, the greater the likelihood of the cancer recurring elsewhere after surgery, and the greater the likelihood that treatments involving chemotherapy and radiation will be recommended.

 - Stage 4, or metastatic stomach cancer patients are usually only offered surgery to relieve symptoms of obstruction- or blockage.
-Chemotherapy and radiation may prolong survival but it is rare for a patient to live more than 2 years, and sometimes a great deal less.
+Chemotherapy and radiation may prolong survival but are not curative in stage IV disease.

-- Sometimes monoclonal antibody therapy may be given alone or in combination with chemotherapy in cases of advanced stomach cancer.
+- Targeted therapies include the use of monoclonal antibody therapy may be given alone or in combination with chemotherapy in cases of advanced stomach cancer.

 - After your stomach cancer has been removed, and if necessary other treatments given and completed, and you are felt to be free of disease, your doctor will monitor your disease with repeat scans, laboratory testing, and gastrointestinal endoscopy to make sure the cancer does not return.